aws-observability/aws-otel-go/README.md

 ## Introduction

-AWS Distro for OpenTelemetry Go (ADOT Go) is a distribution of [OpenTelemetry Go](http://]%28https//github.com/open-telemetry/opentelemetry-go), configured to trace applications in a format compatible with the AWS X-Ray service.
+AWS Distro for OpenTelemetry Go SDK (ADOT Go SDK) is a distribution of [OpenTelemetry Go](http://]%28https//github.com/open-telemetry/opentelemetry-go) SDK, configured to trace applications in a format compatible with the AWS X-Ray service.
 This way, all the features of the OpenTelemetry project are available, but its components are configured to create traces which can be viewed in the AWS X-Ray console and are configured to allow propagation of those contexts across multiple downstream AWS services.

 Once traces have been generated, they can be sent to a tracing service, like AWS X-Ray, to visualize and understand exactly what happened during the traced calls.
 For more information about the AWS X-Ray service, see the [AWS X-Ray Developer Guide](https://docs.aws.amazon.com/xray/latest/devguide/aws-xray.html).